Stepping Down as Chief: The Jewish News interview

 JN: Was there ever a time when you wondered why you’d taken on this role – and perhaps even considered stepping down?

-LS: I had a very low moment after the death of my late father.
+Rabbi Sacks: I had a very low moment after the death of my late father.
 He was a man who didn’t have much chance in life.
-He was opening the Ark at my induction and I felt, ‘I’ve done this for you so you can hold your head high.’
+He was opening the ark at my induction and I felt, ‘I’ve done this for you so you can hold your head high.’
 When he wasn’t there any more I was very depressed for two years.
 Eventually I wrote a book called Celebrating Life, to write myself out of depression.
 That was the real crisis.
 It’s things that happen in your personal life that touch you deepest.

 JN: Did you consider quitting at that point?